lx-s/WinMute/README.md

 based on triggers, e.g. the screensaver starts, or your bluetooth headphone disconnects.

-It was created to not repeatedly annoy my co-workers with random sounds or music from my computer whenever I left the room and forgot to mute all sounds.
+It was created to not repeatedly annoy my co-workers with random sounds or music from my computer whenever I left the room and forgot to mute my computer.

 ## Features